furkangnr/machinelearning/README.md

 # machinelearning
-This is where I gather my machine learning projects.
+This is where I gather my machine learning projects and tutorials.